DavidZhang73/DavidZhang73.github.io/content/zh/publication/zhuang-iros-2022/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Zheyu Zhuang
+  - 庄哲宇
   - Yizhak Ben-Shabat
   - admin
   - Stephen Gould
   - Robert Mahony

 # Author notes (optional)
-# author_notes:
+author_notes:
-#   - 'Equal contribution'
+  - '相同贡献'
-#   - 'Equal contribution'
+  - '相同贡献'

 date: '2022-10-01T00:00:00Z'
 doi: ''